USS New York (ACR-2): Dive site Rochester

 Since being scuttled, Rochester has been transformed into an artificial reef and is popular with divers given its somewhat shallow depth of 59–88 ft, ease of access, and proximity to other wrecks.
 There is minimal damage to the vessel when it was scuttled and the wreck is relatively intact.

 From 11 July 1967 to 20 July 1967 Harbor Clearance Team Four and Yard Light Lift Craft Two attached to Harbor Clearance Unit One conducted demolition as the U.S. Navy decided to try to flatten the wreck.
 Large charges were used on the central hull and these resulted in extensive damage around the midsection.
 This lowered the wreck; enabling deep draft tankers to approach and moor to the POL buoy planned for Subic Bay (at the same time, Navy divers helped to clear more than 650 wrecks from Manila bay).

+In 2001, two divers, a Hong Kong national and his American instructor, died while exploring the wreck.